apereo/cas/docs/cas-server-documentation/configuration/Configuration-Storage.md

 ### By File

-There also exists a `cas.standalone.configuration-file` which can be used to directly feed a collection of properties to CAS in form of a file or classpath resource.
+You can also use a dedicated configuration file to directly feed a collection of properties to CAS in form of a file or classpath resource.
 This is specially useful in cases where a bare CAS server is deployed in the cloud without the extra ceremony of a configuration server or an external directory for